Villa Phyllia, a property with history

 Heraklion

-With a stay at this farm stay in Heraklion, you'll be a 1-minute drive from Palace of Knossos and 7 minutes from Heraklion Port. .This farm stay is 0.4 mi (0.6 km) from Knossos Archaeological Site and 0.5 mi (0.8 km) from Queen's Megaron.
+With a stay at this farm stay in Heraklion, you'll be within a 10-minute drive of Heraklion Port and Palace of Knossos. .This farm stay is 0.4 mi (0.6 km) from Knossos Archaeological Site and 0.5 mi (0.8 km) from Hall of the Double Axes.

 What's nearby